 Graham Earnshaw was born in England and has lived most of his adult life in the China world.
 He speaks Cantonese and Mandarin and his translation of the Jin Yong kung fu novel The Book and the Sword into English was published in 2004 by Oxford University Press.
 He has been a journalist, writer and publisher.
 Other books he has written include Life and Death of a Dotcom in China (2000), and Tales of Old Shanghai (2008).

-William Ellis received his Ph.D in Literature from Boston College, then taught humanities at Vanier College in Montreal, Canada.
-In 2004, he was hired as the Senior Foreign Expert of the English department at Sichuan University.
-There, he offers courses in Western Intellectual History, Art History, European Literature, and Canadian Studies.
+William Ellis received his Ph.D. in Literature from Boston College.
+He taught for many years at Vanier College in Montreal, and was the Senior Foreign Expert of the English department at Sichuan University.
 He was awarded the Sichuan Province Teaching Excellence Award in 2008.
 He is the author of The Theory of the American Romance, an Ideology in American Intellectual History, nominated in 1989 for the John Hope Franklin Publication Prize.
 His fiction and poetry have appeared in a number of journals.

 Peter Goff, from Dublin, Ireland, is a co-owner of The Bookworm and set up the Chengdu and Suzhou venues.
 As a journalist his work appeared in the Daily Telegraph, the Sunday Telegraph, the Guardian, The Times, The LA Times, The Australian, Agence-France Presse, Lonely Planet and the South China Morning Post, among other publications.